 That is bogus.
-There is no way 90 million people in the world that search for SEO-related stuff in any given month, but even if there were, Moz would have to be ranking for everything, and everybody would be clicking on their results.
+There is no way 90 million people in the world would search for SEO-related stuff in any given month, but even if there were, Moz would have to be ranking for everything, and everybody would be clicking on their results.

-There is either something wrong here.
+There is something wrong here.